How to Create A Copywriting Portfolio: The Ultimate Guide

 Let’s pretend I’m your potential client.
 Or hiring manager.
 If I asked you to sweep me off my feet with your best work in just 10 minutes, would you be able to do that?
 If your answer is no –either because your copywriting portfolio is not outstanding, or worse, you don’t even have one… Then you should do something about it as soon as possible.

-In this article, we’re going to first outline why it’s important for you to always have an up-to-date, eye-catching copywriting portfolio.
-Then we’ll explain how to create one step-by-step and show you a portfolio builder tool that will save you hours of work, hundreds of dollars and make website building a fun experience.
-Don’t worry, we’ve included some cool copywriting portfolio examples too, so you can get some inspiration from other copywriters.
+In this article, we'll discuss why it's important to always have an up-to-date and eye-catching portfolio.
+Then we'll show you step-by-step how to create one with a portfolio builder tool that'll save you hours of work, hundreds of dollars, and all the stress.

 This copywriting portfolio took 30 minutes to build in Copyfolio